Civil Society Organizations Definition

 These organizations or groups of individuals fight for the rights of citizens such as freedom of speech.

-A Little More on What is Civil Society Organizations (CSOs)
+A Little More on What are Civil Society Organizations (CSOs)

 The term civil society can be traced back to Aristotle’s Politics.
 Here, he refers to political community to mean the Greek city-state which was characterized by shared set of ethos and norms.
 In that state, citizens lived freely under a common rule of law.
 The concept was also used by Roman writers and later Aristotle’s Politics was translated to different languages.